In what ways has the stigma of Alzheimer's affected you and your elderly loved one?

 It's not just those people diagnosed with dementia that suffer, though.

-Caregivers also shoulder significant social burdens while taking care of cognitively impaired seniors.
+Caregivers also shoulder significant loss of friendship while taking care of cognitively impaired seniors.
 "Stigma by association," is the term used to describe the phenomenon that occurs when the stigma of a loved one's disease rubs off on their caregiver, causing feelings such as guilt, embarrassment and shame.

 However, just as a dementia diagnosis can isolate caregivers and their loved ones, it does sometimes have a community-building effect.